Azure/Azure-Center-for-SAP-solutions/ScheduledStartandStopforSAPSystems/Readme.md

 3. Select **Review + create**.
 After validation completes, select Create to deploy the template.
 4. The following resources are created in the resource group once the deployment is successful:
      - **Logic app**: This contains the schedule and workflow for stopping or starting the SAP systems and underlying VMs.
+[Learn more here](https://learn.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) about Azure logic apps.
      - **Action group**: This resource is for you to configure different types of notifications for successful and failed start and stop operations on SAP systems.
+[Learn more here](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups) on how to configure Action Groups.
      - **Activity log alert rule**: This alert rule is used for sending an alert notification when VIS start and stop operations fails.
 Action group deployed is associated with this alert rule.
      - **Metric alert rule**: this alert rule triggers a notification if the logic app fails to initiate the workflow.
 Action group deployed is associated with this alert rule.
      - **API connection**: Logic App invokes ACSS REST APIs and hence this API connection resource is deployed.